atarashansky/self-assembling-manifold/README.md

 # self-assembling-manifold
 The Self-Assembling-Manifold (SAM) algorithm.

+# Update (6/2/2019) -- SAM version 0.5.0

+Added a bunch of new features to the scatter plots -- a more detailed changelog will come soon.
+Also on my To-Do list is to make a more detailed tutorial for those who are interested in this GUI-esque interface.

+Side note: to enable the interactivity in Jupyter notebooks please run `%matplotlib qt` at the beginning of your notebook.

+In brief,

+You can now scroll hovering over the clustering button to change the clustering algorithm.
+The clustering parameter slider also changes depending on the clustering algorithm.

+Added a new button to display any existing annotations in the AnnData.obs slot.
+Hovering over the button and scrolling will scroll through any existing annotations.
+Click on the button to display the desired annotation.

+When annotations (i.e. cluster assignments or annotations loaded from a file) are displayed, a legend appears on the righthand side in the light-gray axes.
+Clicking on the box next to the annotation label will unselect/select those corresponding cells.
+Unselected cells appear gray in the plot.
+The remaining cells can then be subclustered using the "Subcluster" button.

 # Update (6/1/2019) -- SAM version 0.5.0

 Made use of matplotlib widgets to add interactivity to the scatter plots.
 The interactive plot can be accessed via the `scatter` function.